anirudhsharma392/anirudhsharma392/README.md

 ### Hi there 👋
 I am **Anirudh Sharma**, mobile app developer.
-I have experience of almost 2 years as a flutter developer.
+I have experience of more than 3 years as a flutter developer.
 I love to build mobile applications.